joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/23/us/disneyland-dragon-fire.html?searchResultPosition=1

 **Jeff Shell, C.E.O. of NBCUniversal, Steps Down After Inquiry**\
-`Comcast, the company’s owner, said he was leaving after an investigation into “an inappropriate workplace relationship.”`\
+`Comcast, the company’s owner, said he was leaving after an investigation into “an inappropriate relationship with a woman in the company.”`\
 https://nytimes.com/2023/04/23/business/media/jeff-shell-nbc-comcast.html?searchResultPosition=2

 **Review: Rebel Yells and Chants of ‘Adieu!’
 From Ballet de Lorraine**\